 Brethren, the only major collection ever mentioned being taken up in the New Testament was for the poor saints in Jerusalem.
 Some were poor because of persecution.
 When early church brethren were “hated by all men” and put out of the synagogues, as Jesus had predicted would happen, it probably ended much of their trading revenue.
 Being a Jew in good standing was critical for business for those living in Jerusalem.
 Poverty here not only happened because of persecution, but we also know from Acts 11:27-30 there was a great famine in Judea.
 While it’s good to do good to anyone hit by a famine, the Bible says it’s especially important to do good to those in the household of faith (Gal.
 6:9-10).
 We should be especially distributing to the needs of the saints (Rom.
 12:13) and Paul designated that particular offering was to go to the poor among the saints (Rom.
 15:26).

-I spoke with someone like “Susie” who lost her husband.
-She attends a Christian church and over the years she’s had church friends at her home for dinner and had likewise been to their homes.
+I spoke with someone like “Susie” who had lost her husband to a serious illness.
+She attends a church of God and over the years she’s had church friends at her home for dinner and had likewise been to their homes.
 One family lived just a mile away.
 I’ll never forget what this new widow told me.
 She said, “Thank God I had friends outside of my church!”
 It was her friends and co-workers outside of the church who brought casserole dishes to her, who visited her, cried with her as she poured her heart out and gave her words of comfort.
 One friend called and said, “I’m over at Trader Joe’s doing some shopping.
 Is there anything I can get you?”
 Another person mowed her lawn.
 Someone going for a walk in the neighborhood, upon learning that her husband was dying, asked if she would mind if he prayed with her.
 So there in her driveway the two of them prayed.
 From her own church family after her husband died she got a signed sympathy card, which was nice, but nothing like the love expressed by those outside of her church family.
 What happened with the idea of visiting the widow in her affliction and when one member of the Body suffers we all suffer and bearing one another’s burdens?
 From the pastor on down, this congregation had a lot of head knowledge, but no heart.
-They were blind to the fact that they had lost their first love.
+They were blind to the fact that individually and as a congregation they had lost their first love.
 No widow in any Christian church should ever say the words, “Thank God, I had friends outside of my church!”
-There are many other churches of God where everyone rises to the occasion to help– not just in word, but out of love in deed.
-Like the 7 churches in Asia Minor mentioned in Rev. 2 & 3, each church is different.
-Likewise, no matter where you or I attend, the messages for all Christian churches are for each of us individually (he who has an ear to hear, let him hear what the Spirit says to the churches).
+Thankfully though, there are many other churches of God where everyone rises to the occasion to help– not just in word, but out of love in deed.
+Like the 7 churches in Asia Minor mentioned in Rev. 2 & 3, each church is different though, but the admonitions are for each of us as individuals– “he (not they) who has an ear to hear, let him (not them) hear what the Spirit says to the churches”.

 Locally, considering what happened to the early church in Acts 6, we should be careful that we don’t inadvertently overlook or neglect the needs of the widows in our own congregations.
 In today’s way of life, especially in America, we live in a mobile society with very few children growing up in a hometown surrounded by lots of aunts, uncles and grandparents.
 Chances are many widows in our fellowship groups are very much alone.
 As a church we also tend to compartmentalize our relationships– old people with old people, teens with teens and young couples with other young couples.
 As a result, we can often attend services for years, but an older widow in our congregation remains just an acquaintance that we politely nod to in greeting each week at services, but we don’t really know her– how God called her, what her husband did for a living or even where she lives now and why she moved there.
 Within her heart is a young girl and a young mother with hopes and dreams who has had a lifetime of experiences she’d like to share with others.
-She serves a vital purpose within the Body of Christ.
+She serves a vital role within the body of Christ.
 If you see someone like her in your congregation who is still to you just an acquaintance, make it a point to get to know her.
 Invite her to your home for dinner and offer to pick her up if she doesn’t drive or can’t drive at night.
 Maybe at some point you might even ask her to join you in a daytime family outing.
 Let her become your friend.
-The same is true for older men in your fellow-ship.
+The same is true for older men in your congregation.
 Turn the hearts of your children to the older ones in your congregation and their hearts to your children.
 In like manner make an effort to turn your own heart to both the young and the old.
 Building a closer relationship with those in the household of faith is an important way for all of us to fulfill Christ’s commandment that we love one another as He loves us.
-Interacting more socially with the the older widows or widowers in our congregations will also give us more opportunities to better serve them.
+Interacting more socially with the older widows or widowers in our congregations will also give us more opportunities to better serve them.
+Avoid (apart from health or distance reasons), what too often has happened with some brethren who are just staying at home each Sabbath listening to sermons online and not physically interacting with other brethren.

-In our congregations we can also come up with various ideas for serving others such as having a yellow “honey-do” jar to keep at the back of the meeting hall.
+Maybe in some of our congregations where many brethren live close by one another, we can also come up with various ideas for serving others such as having a yellow “honey-do” jar to keep at the back of the meeting hall.
 In it the widows and single ladies (who have no “honey” to give a “do” list to) can let their needs be known.
 Those men or women who are willing and able can reach in the jar and scratch something off the list or take care of the entire list.
 In some cases with a long list many hands can make for a lighter workload.
 It might involve something as simple as changing a washer in a dripping faucet or caulking a drafty window.
 Perhaps when trimming away some dead branches hitting a window on the widow’s house, a couple of guys may notice that the gutters need cleaning.
 She might be on a limited fixed income and can’t afford to pay to have those gutters cleaned.

 These acts of kindness we can do also provide for interaction that might be missing in our church fellowships.
 Again, too often we tend to compartmentalize ourselves.
 After services older people tend to fellowship with older brethren, teens with teens, women with women and us guys are busy rambling on about politics, prophecy or who’s going to win the Super Bowl.
 We can fellowship for years with someone and never move beyond being mere acquaintances rather than true family members.
 Gleanings, like sharing meals, spending time together, especially on the Sabbaths, allow us to really get to know each other.
 This way we can be there for each other in our times of need that we might otherwise never know about.